 In his brilliant post Don’t know what I want, but I know how to get it Jeff Patton used a sketch of Mona Lisa to illustrate the difference between Iterative and Incremental development.

 Jeff points out that many Agile people use the word “Incremental” when they mean “Iterative”.
-I believe this is because, in reality, most Agile project combine both approaches and become Iterative Incremental.
+I believe this is because, in reality, most Agile projects combine both approaches and become Iterative Incremental.
 In fact I can’t imagine delivering software in any other way.

 To illustrate what Iterative Incremental means I’ve taken Jeff’s Mona Lisa illustrations and added a third showing a combined Iterative Incremental approach.